-The focus of this Long Range Plan Update is to highlight service improvements Pierce Transit could offer under a 0.3% increase, from the current 0.6% to the full 0.9% sales taxing authority allowed within the Pierce County Public Transportation Benefit Area (i.e., the Pierce Transit service area).
+The primary focus of this Long Range Plan Update is to highlight the service improvements Pierce Transit could offer under a 0.3% increase, from the current 0.6% to the full 0.9% sales taxing authority allowed within the Pierce County Public Transportation Benefit Area (i.e., the Pierce Transit service area).
 That system, including new fixed routes, another BRT or HCT route (either the current Route 2 or 3) and especially more frequent and reliable service, plus expanded weekend service, is shown in a menu of options within this section, including the Annual Service hours and cost estimates required for each.
-All proposals allocate 70% of any new sales tax revenue to service or operations and 30% to capital improvements, including new revenue vehicles.
+All proposals allocate 70 percent of any new sales tax revenue to service or operations and 30 percent to capital improvements, including new revenue vehicles.

-The 0.9% Scenario: Proposed Service Expansions and Improvements
+The O.9% Scenario: Proposed Service Expansions and Improvements

 In 2019, the Pierce Transit Board of Commissioners, along with the agency's Executive Team, convened to begin discussions on developing an outline for a package of major service improvements that would bring levels above and beyond their 2008 peak of 660,000 service hours, but with one major difference.
-Ten years later, the Pierce Transit service area is but 55% of its original, county-wide boundary while reaching about 70% of its total population currently (based on a 530-square mile service area in 2012 and 291.5-square mile area in 2019.
+Ten years later, the Pierce Transit service area is but 55 percent of its original, county-wide boundary while reaching about 70 percent of its total population currently (based on a 530-square mile service area in 2012 and 291.5-square mile area in 2019.
 Note that the original service area size calculation includes large bodies of water, especially in the northwest section of Pierce County).
-That said, putting another 235,000 annual service hours into the system (a 47% increase) within a smaller and constrained geographic area-once 414 square miles but 292 square miles today-will result in a robust, easy to use, and reliable fixed route network.
+That said, putting another 235,000 annual service hours into the system (a 47 percent increase) within a smaller and constrained geographic area - once 414 square miles but 292 square miles today - will result in a robust, easy to use, and highly reliable fixed network.
 Previous and current service area boundaries are shown in Figure 7-1.

-As part of this exercise, three goals were agreed upon:
+As part of this exercise, three goals were agreed upon as the motivator for another look at the current system: